AMC AMX: Breedlove AMX

 According to several sources, "Breedlove Replica" cars to commemorate the speed and endurance records were offered by AMC.
 The Standard Catalog of American Muscle Cars 1960–1972 describes an estimated 50 "Breedlove" AMXs were sold featuring the red, white, and blue paint scheme along with the standard 4-barrel 290 CID V8 with four-speed manual transmission.

 However, AMC historians argue there was no "factory literature, order sheets, advertising, photographs, or anything else to properly document any factory 1968 or 1969 'Breedlove Replica' AMXs."
-According to historians a new car that was ordered by a dealer in Canada could not have been painted at the factory, but rather outsourced to local Kenosha body shops to perform the final painting.
+According to historians a new car that a dealer in Canada ordered could not have been painted at the factory, but rather outsourced to local Kenosha body shops to perform the final painting.

 Playmate AMX

 Playboy magazine's 1968 Playmate of the Year, Angela Dorian, was awarded a specially painted "Playmate Pink" 1968 AMX.
 It was powered by the base 290 V8 with automatic transmission, air conditioning, tilt wheel, AM/8-track radio and optional rear bumper guards.
 Aside from the unique color, it differed from other AMXs with its dashboard number plate containing Dorian's measurements, making her car AMX 36–24–35.
 The car, currently owned by Mark Melvin who purchased it from Dorian in 2010, was featured in an episode of Jay Leno's Garage.

-Some sources describe other AMXs to have been painted Playmate Pink at the factory.
-AMC's marketing vice-president, Bill McNealy, who handed over the keys to Angela Dorian's car mentioned that "a number of them" were finished in pink.
+Some sources describe other AMXs as having been painted Playmate Pink at the factory.
+AMC's marketing vice-president, Bill McNealy, who handed over the keys to Angela Dorian's car, mentioned that "a number of them" were finished in pink.

 In late 1968, a Playmate Pink AMX was special-ordered by a dealership in rural Potosi, Missouri.
-This 1969 model year car's door tag indicates a "00" paint code (meaning a special-order color) and it has a 390 V8 with automatic transmission, as well as the performance "GO" Package, air conditioning, and leather seats.
+This 1969 model year car's door tag indicates a "00" paint code (meaning a special-order color).
+It has a 390 V8 with automatic transmission, as well as the performance "GO" Package, air conditioning, and leather seats.

 Hertz rent-a-racer

 In the late-1960s, The Hertz Corporation offered "rent-a-racer" program in selected locations that included cars such as Corvettes, Jaguar XK-Es, Shelby Mustangs, and AMXs.
-There is no record of how many AMXs were ordered by Hertz for their fleet, but the factory "Build Sheet" for a car may indicate that AMC sold the car to Hertz.
+There is no record of how many AMXs were ordered by Hertz for their fleet.
+Still, the factory "Build Sheet" for a car may indicate that AMC sold the car to Hertz.